 - Place butter, brown sugar, and granulated sugar in the bowl of an electric stand mixer fitted with the paddle attachment.
 Mix on low for 1 minute, then beat on medium for 2 minutes until combined.
 Stop and scrape down the sides, then beat again for 2 more minutes until smooth.

-- Scrape down again, and add the eggs one at a time, beating on medium for 30 seconds after each addition.
+- Scrape down again, and add the egg, beating on medium for 30 seconds.
 Scrape down the sides and add vanilla.
 Then beat for 15 seconds more.

 - Turn the mixer to low and gradually add the dry ingredients; mix until incorporated, about 1 minute.
 Add the chocolate chips, oats, and cranberries and mix on low until incorporated, about 30 seconds.